GenericMappingTools/website/mirrors/index.rst

 Data Server Mirrors
 -------------------

-The GMT data server stores frequently used data sets (e.g., Earth Releif Data).
+The GMT data server stores frequently used data sets (e.g., Earth Relief Data).
 Here is a list of the known active mirrors of the GMT remote data server.
-Changing the GMT setting `GMT_DATA_SERVER <https://docs.generic-mapping-tools.org/latest/gmt.conf.html#term-GMT_DATA_SERVER>`_
+Change the GMT setting `GMT_DATA_SERVER <https://docs.generic-mapping-tools.org/latest/gmt.conf.html#term-GMT_DATA_SERVER>`_
 to the mirror that is closest to you to minimize transmission times.

 .. cssclass:: table-bordered